Optimal Transport for Structure Learning Under Missing Data: Experiments

 \section{Experiments}

-We evaluate OTM\footnote{Our code is anonymously published at \url{https://github.com/isVy08/causal-discovery-missing-data}.} on both synthetic and real-world datasets.
+We evaluate OTM\footnote{The code is released at \url{https://github.com/isVy08/OTM}.} on both synthetic and real-world datasets.
 The detailed implementations of all methods are presented in Appendix \ref{sup:config}.
 We focus on the non-linear setting in the main text since it is more challenging.
 Additional results on the linear models are reported in Appendix \ref{sup:linear}.

-\paragraph{Baselines.} We consider imputation methods as baselines, including Mean imputation, Iterative imputation \citep{van2000multivariate,pedregosa2011scikit}, and OT imputation (Batch Sinkhorn and Round-Robin Sinkhorn imputation) \citep{muzellec2020missing} to fill in the missing data and then apply DAGMA \citep{bello2022dagma} for structure learning.
+\paragraph{Baselines.} We consider imputation methods as baselines, including Mean imputation, Multivariate imputation: Bayes Ridge regression and Random Forest regression (MissForest) \citep{van2000multivariate,pedregosa2011scikit}, and OT imputation (Batch Sinkhorn and Round-Robin Sinkhorn) \citep{muzellec2020missing} to fill in the missing data and then apply DAGMA \citep{bello2022dagma} for structure learning.
 We further compare OTM with MissDAG \citep{gao2022missdag} as the key competing method, which has already been shown to outperform many constraint-based baselines.
-We do not report results for VISL \citep{morales2022simultaneous} as they do not provide reproducible codes.
+We do not report results for VISL \citep{morales2022simultaneous} as their code is not available to our knowledge.

-\paragraph{Thresholding \& Metrics.} Following the standard causal discovery practice \citep{zheng2018dags,ng2020role}, a final thresholding of $0.3$ is applied post-training to ensure the DAG output: it iteratively removes the edge with the minimum magnitude until the final graph is a DAG.
+\paragraph{Thresholding \& Metrics.} Following the standard causal discovery practice \citep{zheng2018dags,ng2020role}, a final threshold of $0.3$ is applied post-training to ensure the DAG output: it iteratively removes the edge with the minimum magnitude until the final graph is a DAG.
 All quantitative results are averaged over $5$ random initializations.
 For comparing the estimated DAG with the ground-truth one, we report the commonly used metrics: F$1$-score and Structural Hamming Distance (SHD) with SHD referring to the smallest number of edge additions, deletions, and reversals required to transform the recovered DAG into the true one.
 Lower SHD is preferred ($\downarrow$) while higher F$1$ is preferred ($\uparrow$).
 Note that SHD is a standard metric used across causal discovery literature, but it can be biased.
 Because SHD quantifies the number of errors in absolute value, given a sparse graph, a method could achieve low SHD by predicting few edges, which obviously would compromise the accuracy score.
-Therefore, one must examine both metrics to assess the causal discovery performance thoroughly.
+Therefore, one need to examine both metrics to assess the causal discovery performance thoroughly.